thephpleague/csv/docs/7.0/upgrading.md

 ### CSV properties

 - The new default `SplFileObject` flags used are `SplFileObject::READ_CSV` and `SplFileObject::DROP_NEW_LINE`.
-The `SplFileObject::READ_CSV` is the only flag that can not be overidden by the developer to ensure consistency in methods usage.
+The `SplFileObject::READ_CSV` is the only flag that can not be overridden by the developer to ensure consistency in methods usage.
 - CSV properties setter methods no longer provides default values.
 When used, you are require to provide a value to the method.

 ### Detecting CSV Delimiters